top of page

 At night:

-• Saliva flow decreases
+• Saliva decreases

 • Bacteria multiply faster

-• Sugar sits on teeth longer
+• Sugars stay on teeth longer

 8. Fluoride Is Often Missing